 These three commented examples will describe the basic setup of the tool: a description of the HTML page elements used by 3DHOP, the standard interface elements, and the loading of 3d models inside the viewer.

-These five commented examples will describe the components and functions of 3DHOP that are used to interact with the user: how to animate the trackball, create and use clickable hotspots, take measurement and picking points on the 3D scene, use the sections.
+These six commented examples will describe the components and functions of 3DHOP that are used to interact with the user: how to animate the trackball, create and use clickable hotspots, take measurement and picking points on the 3D scene, use the sections.

 This documentation page describes all the functions exposed by 3DHOP.

-The ideal tool for preparing 3D models and point-clouds for 3DHOP is MeshLab, an open source tool for the visualization and editing of 3D geometries.
+The ideal tool for preparing 3D meshes and point-clouds for 3DHOP is MeshLab, an open source tool for the visualization and editing of 3D geometries.
 MeshLab reads a wide variety of 3D formats, and can be used to optimize the 3D model as needed (geometrical simplification, topological cleaning, geometry cropping, convert from texture mapping to per-vertex color).
 A set of videotutorials on how to use MeshLab may be found here.

 To manage high-resolution 3D models, 3DHOP uses the NEXUS multi-resolution format.
 More information on this structure can be found in the Nexus website.
 Visit the download section to get the NEXUS executable package and then follow this tutorial to create a multi-resolution model.